joetitra/field-workshops-packer/docs/slides/aws/packer-oss/index.md

 HTML comments like this one will show up in the source code, but not in the slides or speaker notes.
 --->

-Welcome to the beginner's guide to Packer on AWS.
+Welcome to the beginner's guide to Packer.
 This slide deck is written entirely in Markdown language, which means you can make edits or additions, then submit a pull request to add your changes to the main branch.
 To make edits to the slide deck simply fork this repository, edit the Markdown files, and submit a pull request with your changes.

 The Markdown content is contained in the docs/ subdirectories.